canonical/kafka-operator/docs/tutorial/rebalance-partitions.md

 (tutorial-rebalance-partitions)=
-# 7. Rebalance and Reassign Partitions
+# 7. Rebalance and reassign Partitions

 This is a part of the [Charmed Apache Kafka Tutorial](index.md).

-## Partition rebalancing and reassignment

 By default, when adding more brokers to a Charmed Apache Kafka cluster, the current allocated partitions on the original brokers are not automatically redistributed across the new brokers.
 This can lead to inefficient resource usage and over-provisioning.
 On the other hand, when removing brokers to reduce capacity, partitions assigned to the removed brokers are also not redistributed, which can result in under-replicated data at best and permanent data loss at worst.